Custom virtual table data providers

 - The external data source schema and associated data access techniques.
 This domain knowledge is specific to the external data source type.

-- Dataverse metadata schema: More information: Work with metadata using code.
+- Dataverse definition schema: More information: Work with table and column definitions using code.

 - Dataverse event framework: More information: Event Framework.